openstreetmap/owg-website/index.md

 * Authoring software to run on the services.
 This is left to the development community
 * Day-to-day running of the servers.
 This is the remit of the Sysadmins group

-We run a public tracker for our tasks at https://github.com/openstreetmap/operations/issues.
+We run a [public issue tracker](https://github.com/openstreetmap/operations/issues) at GitHub for our tasks.

 # Infrastructure Details and Status

-Details on OSMF servers and statistics can be found at https://hardware.openstreetmap.org/.
+Details on OSMF servers and statistics can be found at [OSMF Server Info](https://hardware.openstreetmap.org/).

-https://uptime.openstreetmap.org/ gives uptime details by service (note that it may not include all servers and services).
+[OpenStreetMap Server Status](https://uptime.openstreetmap.org/) gives uptime details by service (note that it may not include all servers and services).

 # Latest Reports